yinjianfei-user/v-code-diff/README.md

 A code diff display plugin, available for Vue2 / Vue3.
 It is the vue3 version of [vue-code-diff](https://github.com/ddchef/vue-code-diff), refer to a lot of code, thanks here.

+✅ A new version with many features will soon be released, stay tuned.

 > [🇨🇳 中文文档](./README-zh.md)

 # Installation